Modi rakes up toolkit row, claims Congress backing those trying to finish Assam tea | Politics

 Modi rakes up toolkit row, claims Congress backing those trying to finish Assam tea

-Prime Minister Narendra Modi on Saturday accused the Congress of openly supporting forces that are out to finish the identity of Assam tea and destroy the tea industry.
+Prime Minister Narendra Modi on Saturday accused the Congress of openly supporting forces that are out to finish the identity of Assam tea and destroy its tea industry.

 Addressing an election rally in this Upper Assam town, a day after Congress leader Rahul Gandhi interacted with tea garden workers here, Modi alleged that the party is playing with the ''pride and glory'' of the oldest industry of the state.

-He said a toolkit recently sought to defame Assam tea, famous across the world, and Yoga, the legacy of our ancient saints, as part of a ''conspiracy''.
+He said a toolkit recently sought to defame Assam tea, famous across the world, and Yoga, the legacy of India's ancient saints, as part of a ''conspiracy''.

 ''A conspiracy was hatched against Assam tea.
 You must have heard about a toolkit.
 It sought to destroy the tea gardens of Assam.
 No Indian will allow that,'' he said.